keerthi-manur/Flowtone/README.md

 Play instruments with your hands.
 No controllers, no keyboard — just your webcam and gestures.

-Flowtone uses real-time hand tracking to let you perform drums and violin using nothing but hand positions and finger gestures.
+Flowtone uses real-time hand tracking to let you perform drums, violin, and flute using nothing but hand positions and finger gestures.
 Built with MediaPipe, OpenCV, and pygame.
+Audio samples from the Philharmonia Orchestra.

 ---